oscar-rk/CTF-Writeups/archetype/Archetype.md

 <p align="center"><img src="img/3_SMBlisting.png" alt="SMB listing with null session"></img></p>

 We find that there is a `backups` share, so we will attempt to get into it.
-Once connected, we will list any files in the share using the command `dir` and `get` if there is any to download it to out machine.
+Once connected, we will list any files in the share using the command `dir` and `get` if there is any to download it to our machine.

 <p align="center"><img src="img/4_getFile.png" alt="Listing SMB directory and downloading the file"></img></p>